Bhagyanagar Express

 The 17233 / 17234 Bhagyanagar Express is the oldest Express train in India.
 It runs between Secunderabad Junction in Telangana and in Maharashtra.
 Due to the impact of COVID-19, the route terminates at Sirpur Kaghaznagar railway station.
 It was introduced on November 1, 1970.
-The Vijayawada railway division in the South Central Railway zone of Indian Railways administers the train.
+The Vijayawada railway division in the South Coast Railway zone of Indian Railways administers the train.